VyasRSrinivasan/stock-market-prediction/README.md

 **Simulated high / low** — The maximum and minimum prices reached during the simulated path, shown as dashed green/red reference lines on the chart.
 The metric cards display the high value and percentage in green and the low value and percentage in red (with a highlighted badge) for quick visual scanning.

 **SVM (RBF) Prediction** — An SVM classifier trained on five lagged log-returns, rolling mean (5-day and 10-day), rolling volatility (5-day), and momentum predicts the probability of each state occurring next.
-The most likely state and its probability are shown above a bar chart of the full distribution.
+The most likely state is displayed with its regime name, Schwab letter grade, and rating meaning alongside the probability.
+A bar chart shows the full distribution across all states.
 The SVM also simulates its own price path by rolling forward, re-computing features from each newly simulated return.

 **Monte Carlo Simulation** — 500 independent Geometric Brownian Motion paths are simulated over the chosen horizon.
 Percentile fan bands (P10/P25/P50/P75/P90) are shown on the chart.
 When the SVM has run successfully, the GBM drift is replaced by the SVM-conditioned expected return Σ P(state=i) × mean_return(i) — making the simulation regime-aware.
 If the SVM is unavailable, drift falls back to an OLS trend estimate on log-prices.
 An expandable **Model parameters** panel shows the drift source, active drift value, OLS baseline (when SVM is used), daily volatility, and number of paths.